The connective tissue is probably damaged by an autoimmune reaction.

 The diagnosis of eosinophilic fasciitis is confirmed by taking a biopsy of affected skin and fascia and testing the samples.
 The biopsy sample must include all skin layers down to the muscle.

-Magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI) can also help make the diagnosis but is not as conclusive as biopsy.
+Magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) can also help make the diagnosis but is not as conclusive as biopsy.

 The long-term outcome varies, but eosinophilic fasciitis may resolve after prompt treatment.